ins1x/sampcac-docs/README.md

 Disable without restart: Use /rcon unloadfs sampcac_versioncheck while logged in as RCON.

+### sampcac_clientcheck.pwn
+Checks the client version and displays messages about the need to update or install anti-cheat.
+(This is an improved version of the sampcac_versioncheck.pwn script)

+> Configuration: no configuration needed

 ### sampcac_memread_example.pwn

 Working examples of using the memory read function. [sampcac_memread_example](https://github.com/ins1x/sampcac-docs/blob/main/filterscripts/sampcac_memread_example.pwn)